jorgealcubilla/PySpark_recommender/README.md

 ### Acknowledgment:

-This notebook is a personal extension of the post by Jose A. Dianes that you can find on the following link: https://www.codementor.io/jadianes/building-a-recommender-with-apache-spark-python-example-app-part1-du1083qbw
+This notebook could be considered as a personal extension of the post by Jose A. Dianes that you can find on the following link: https://www.codementor.io/jadianes/building-a-recommender-with-apache-spark-python-example-app-part1-du1083qbw

 Some of my contributions consist of: